Prerequisite course for this course is: IV602G Globalisation, Sport and Health

 The course contains varied work formats that can consist of lectures, guest lectures, seminars, group exercises, study visits and self-study.
 The sessions that require compulsory attendance are announced at the start of the course.

-Inlämningsuppgift i portfolioform (Project Portfolio, 4,5 credits) 4,5 hp; graded with the A-U scale.
-The exam assesses the learning outcomes 2 and 3.
+Project Portfolio, 7,5 credits; graded with the A-U scale.
+The exam assesses the learning outcomes.

 Grading system: Excellent (A), Very Good (B), Good (C), Satisfactory (D), Pass (E) or Fail (U).